Pocoyo: Other

 Pocoyo aired alongside Peep and the Big Wide World in a shared half-hour timeslot on public television in the US from 2010 to 2021.
-It was distributed to local PBS stations through American Public Television from January 2010 until January 2018, when it was picked up by PBS Kids 24/7 Channel.
+It was distributed to local public television stations through American Public Television from January 2010 until January 2018, when it was picked up by PBS Kids 24/7 Channel.

 In 2021, the series moved to US commercial broadcast on Cartoon Network on 13 September 2021, as part of their preschool block Cartoonito.
 The show was removed from Cartoonito's lineup on 23 September 2022, and was removed from HBO Max on 30 September 2022.
 The broadcast of the series on PBS Kids came to an end on 26 December 2021, and it, along with the show it aired with, was replaced with reruns of Dinosaur Train to the 7:30 a.m. weekend morning time slot instead.

-On 12 September 2022, the series was added to Disney+ in Europe.
+On 12 September 2022, the series was added to Disney+ in multiple European countries.

 In 2024, the first 13 episodes of series 5 released on Max on 22 July 2024 in Latin America, and started airing on Cartoonito in that region.

-As of September 2024, it is unknown when the series started airing on Cartoonito, but the earliest known date is 2 August 2024.
+On May 5, 2025, the first season of Pocoyo was released on Babyfirst.
+In 2026, season 2 was added to the channel.